 Curry is a universal dish.
 The aroma of spices intricately blended with each other creates a captivating yet intense sense of satisfaction with each bite.
 Now, imagine experiencing this in not one, but seven different ways.
-That’s right, seven.
-Eon John, known locally as the Singing Chef, and partner Jessica Hatfield have created an immersive, delectable seven curry experience, with an interesting twist.
+That's right, seven.
+Eon John, known locally as the Singing Chef, and partner Jessica Hatfield, owners of Singing Chef Adventures, have created an immersive, delectable seven curry experience with an exciting twist.

 What is Seven Curry?

 Seven curry is a traditional Indo-Guyanese delicacy prepared and served at Hindu religious functions.
 This dish is traditionally served inside a giant water lily leaf, and consists of seven different types of vegetarian curry, all prepared to mouth-watering perfection.
 Pumpkin, mango, bhajee (callaloo), baigan (eggplant/boulanger), eddoe, catahar (breadnut) and potato and channa (chickpeas) are all curried and served with your choice of rice, puri and/or dhal.
 Condiments such as mango/tamarind achar (pickle), pepper sauce and sometimes Indian sweet meats may also be served, depending on the function.

 Eon and Jessica's seven curry itinerary is a packed one.
 Covering a vast six hours, both locals and international travellers will experience the entire process of preparing seven curry - from picking the water lily leaves to preparing the meal.